In July 2018, Joseph Phibbs’ opera debut Juliana

 received its world premiere at the Cheltenham Music Festival.
 Working with librettist Laurie Slade, the composer has reworked August Stindberg’s classic chamber play Miss Julie

 into a modern scenario about the power of money, immigration politics, drugs and the blurring of sexual boundaries which enthralled the audience and press: “Juliana is that rare thing nowadays,” wrote The Guardian, “a genuinely well-made, effective new opera that achieves exactly what it sets out to do.”
-The co-production of Nova Music Opera, Presteigne Festival and Cheltenham Music Festival directed by Richard Williams and conducted by George Vass, returns to the stage in August and October.
+The co-production of Nova Music Opera, Presteigne Festival and Cheltenham Music Festival directed by Richard Williams and conducted by George Vass, returned to the stage in August and October 2018.

 Juliana, Cheltenham Music Festival 2018

 »Slade’s economical text never draws attention to itself.
 It’s never unnecessarily difficult to sing, allowing Phibbs to match the words to meaningful lyrical lines rather than being forced to fall back on declamation.
 It’s a genuinely pleasant surprise to find a new opera in which virtually every word gains extra clarity and meaning through the way in which it has been set.
 The pace of the music varies convincingly – languorous to start, before quickening and becoming more motoric when Juan appears, throwing in something vaguely Latin American (part flamenco, part tango) when the couple dance, and erupting into a wild, aggressive jig when they make love – with each character given their own instrumental sound world within the eight-piece ensemble.
 Juliana is that rare thing nowadays, a genuinely well-made, effective new opera that achieves exactly what it sets out to do.«

 The Guardian, 18.07.2018